-There is a simple blood test to measure vitamin B12 levels, though the levels in the blood don’t always correlate with whether there is enough B12 levels in the cells themselves.
+There is a simple blood test to measure vitamin B12 levels, though the levels in the blood don’t always correlate with whether there are enough B12 levels in the cells themselves.
 We can test for this, too, indirectly, through other blood tests including methylmalonic acid and homocysteine levels.
 So we can, in fact, know if a person is truly deficient.
 These confirmatory tests are rarely done.

 Instead, many adults are told that their vague symptoms of tiredness or fatigue are caused by B12 deficiency, instead of actually trying to address genuine issues like insufficient sleep, sleep apnea, overreliance on caffeine, and depression (to name a few of the many genuine causes of fatigue.)

 It gets worse.
 The treatment of B12 deficiency, as has been established from studies done in the 1960s, is ORAL B12.
 That’s right.
 Pills.
 Injections of B12 are not necessary—oral supplements work well, even in pernicious anemia.
 They’re cheap and they work.
 I suppose a very rare patient, say one who has surgically lost most of their gut, could require injections.
 But the vast majority of people with genuine B12 deficiency can get all of the B12 they need through eating foods or swallowing supplements.
 No needles needed.